As to me, I know of nothing else but miracles,

 The vacant spaciousness of the air, and the veil’d blue of the heavens,

-Every motion and every spear of grass, each leaf and branch of endless foliage, is a lit-up miracle—
+Each leaf and branch of endless foliage, is a lit-up miracle,

 That delicate miracle the ever-recurring grass,

-And the pismire is equally perfect, and a grain of sand, and the egg of a wren,
+The pismire is equally perfect, and the egg of a wren,

 And a mouse is miracle enough to stagger sextillions of infidels.